harmoniqs/PiccoloQuantumObjects.jl/README.md

 For example, if we forget index.md like so:
 ```
 julia --project=docs
-> using LiveServer, Piccolo, Revise
+> using LiveServer, PiccoloQuantumObjects, Revise
 > servedocs(literate_dir="docs/literate", skip_dirs=["docs/src/generated", "docs/src/assets/"])
 ```
 it will not build and serve.